Skip to main content

 1. Install Xerg.

-5. When you want hosted features, use push summaries and hosted MCP.
+6. When you want hosted features, use connect and push and hosted MCP.

 Hosted and Pro features